gustavnavar/Grid.Blazor/README.md

 ## Notes

+- GridMvcCore 3.0.0 does not support .Net Core 2.x.
+It requires .NET Core 3.1

 - GridBlazor 1.6.7 requires a change on the column defintion when selecting rows with checkboxes using the ```SetCheckboxColumn``` method.
 It's mandatory to identify the columns that are primary keys for the grid.
 You must do it using the SetPrimaryKey(true) method for the primary key columns' definitions:

     ```c#